washington-leadership-academy/wla/README.md

 - **watch** Watches for changes to your .less and .js files in the styles and scripts directory.
 - **browserify** Compiles all .js files in the root of the scripts folder into a browserify bundle in /template/assets/scripts.
 - **less** Compiles all Less files in the root of the styles folder and puts them in /template/assets/styles.
 - **invalidate-cached-assets** Assets loaded from Squarespace's assets folder are cached aggressively.
-This task invalidates that cache, forcing the server to load in the latest version of the asset.
+This task invalidates that cache, forcing Squarespace's server to load in the latest version of the asset.